10 Floor Plan Mistakes And How To Avoid Them In Your Home

 2. When touring a model home – take away the upgrades in your mind

 If you’re shopping around for homes one of the best ways to experience the floor plan of a home before you buy it is to walk through the developer’s model homes before hand.
 One of the easiest mistakes is to get sold on the upgrades that a home stager and contractors have upsold the model on!
 Try and strip away the gorgeous finishes, the upgraded carpet, color coordinated wallpaper and drapery and focus on the layout and flow of the rooms.
 This will help you make an informed decision when choosing a floor plan.

 If you recently started looking or designing your next home, more than likely you will need to review architectural drawings or floor plan drawings.
 While for many design professionals it is second nature, for many homeowners the symbols and nomenclature can be difficult to understand.
 Don’t assume you are supposed to know what every door swing, window, stair, and multi-story space looks like on a floor plan.
-Don’t make the mistake of assuming just ask!
-Also if you’d like some floors plans inspiration be sure to check out : 10 Floor Plans of the Most Famous TV Apartments in the World
+Don’t make the mistake of assuming –just ask!

 For most homeowners dreaming of their ideal floor plan, they consider how nice it will be to have a few people over for drinks on the patio.
 The thought of entertaining the in-laws for a month each summer, or having all your co-workers over throughout the holidays may not cross your mind.
 Depending on your lifestyle if you love to entertain, consider your home fully occupied when planning kitchen, dining room and living room areas.
 This will ensure you plan room for mingling, eating, dancing, serving and of course walking through your home!